 Online Focus Groups

-Dependent upon membership level, Foundation firm members may be eligible to conduct in person focus groups (90 min) with 10-12 CHIME CIO Members at the CHIME/HIMSS CIO Forum and Fall CIO Forum.
-Additionally, online focus groups (60 min) are available throughout the membership year with 12-15 CHIME CIO members.
-Focus groups are a great opportunity to receive valuable feedback from the CHIME CIOs (the attendees will be CIOs or the “highest ranking IS executive in a healthcare provider, payer or organization).
+Online focus groups (60 min) are available throughout the membership year with 8-12 CHIME CIO members.
+Focus groups are a great opportunity to receive valuable feedback from the CHIME CIOs (the attendees will be CIOs or the “highest ranking IT executive in a healthcare provider, payer or organization).
 These sessions are intended to be educational and interactive, not “sales pitches” of the member’s products and services.

 NATURE OF THE SESSIONS